- Strategic Plan

 Jeff Kenney currently serves as the Director of Institutional Education for Diversity, Equity and Inclusion at Oregon State University.
 Jeff first joined OSU in May 2012 and has previously served as the Coordinator for LGBTQ+ Outreach & Services, Associate Director for Research and Assessment and Associate Director for Community Dialogue & Engagement in the department of Diversity & Cultural Engagement.

 The focus of Jeff’s career has been the design, implementation and evaluation of curricular and co-curricular learning experiences.
 Jeff’s work centers on the transformative potential of social justice education, and the curation of learning environments which cultivate consciousness, literacy and engagement with sociopolitical issues.
 Beyond higher education, Jeff has undertaken numerous service and consultation projects in diverse educational settings including K-12 schools, non-profits, healthcare and correctional institutions.

 Jeff has taught at the college level for 10 years, and currently serves as affiliate faculty within the School of Language, Culture and Society.
 His research areas of interest include: critical pedagogy, faculty development, educational research ethics and liberatory frameworks in organizational design.
 Jeff completed his Ph.D. in Educational Leadership at Clemson University where he was a Graduate Alumni Fellow.
 His dissertation research focused on contingent STEM faculty at public colleges and universities who integrate social justice education with their curriculum and instruction.
-Jeff also earned his M.Ed. in Counselor Education from Clemson University, and is a National Certified Counselor, and serves as a part-time staff counselor for Oregon State University's Counseling & Psychological Services (CAPS).
+Jeff also earned his M.Ed. in Counselor Education from Clemson University, is a National Certified Counselor, and serves as a part-time staff counselor for Oregon State University's Counseling & Psychological Services (CAPS).
 Jeff earned his B.F.A. from the University of Nebraska at Kearney, where he majored in Comprehensive Studio Art with an emphasis in sculpture.

 Brandi Douglas, M. Ed.